kyle-randolph/deploy-logging-railway/README.md

 ## Overview
 This script facilitates the extraction of logs from a running application deployment, enabling efficient debugging.
 Currently this script is set to the scope of a single deployment.
-Once properly set up and authorized, the script creates a new file named `railwayDeploymentLogging.log`, which contains the output of the gathered deployment logs as they become available.
+Once properly set up and authorized, the script creates a new file named `railwayDeploymentLogging.log` in your current working directory, which contains the output of the gathered deployment logs as they become available.

 ## Prerequisites
 Before using this tool, ensure the following has been completed: